rocky-linux/documentation/docs/guides/cms/cloud_server_using_nextcloud.md

 -rw-r--r--.
 1 root root 1252 Nov 15 03:10 userdir.conf
 -rw-r--r--.
 1 root root  574 Nov 15 03:10 welcome.conf
 ```
-The primary configuration here for nextcloud is `nextcloud.conf`, but you should review the rest of these files.
+The primary configuration here for Nextcloud is `nextcloud.conf`, but you should review the rest of these files.
 There are instructions on how to use them at the top of each file.
 In our lab installation, the localhost is not available from any web interface.
 If you look at the top of the `nextcloud-access.conf.avail` you will see a warning to enable this only after the admin account and initial installation have been complete.
 Since this is not possible in the lab instance, we are doing this early:

 `ln -s /etc/httpd/conf.d/nextcloud-access.conf.avail /etc/httpd/conf.d/z-nextcloud-access.conf`

-We also need a special empty file so that we can install nextcloud.
+We also need a special empty file so that we can install Nextcloud.
 This file resides in `/etc/nextcloud` and is called CAN_INSTALL.
 To create it, simply do the following:

 `touch /etc/nextcloud/CAN_INSTALL`